Learn how to play Last Request on one acoustic guitar!

 | F Am | Dm | Gm | Bb C |

-In the Intermediate Guitar Course we look into everything that happens in the video.
-You get full TAB of every detail in the video lesson.
+In the intermediate course, we look into everything that happens in the video lesson.
+You get full TAB of every detail.

 Strumming without a pick

-Building an arrangement using dynamics like this is essential, especially when you play a whole set of songs in a row.
+Building an arrangement using dynamics like this is essential, especially when you play a whole set of songs live.